Five and twenty ponies,

 At Ivychurch, part of the flooring of the north aisle was removable to enable contraband to be hidden away in the vault beneath.
 In Dymchurch churchyard there are tombstones to Preventive men and Riding Officers, the law of the day.
 At Snave, there are two tombstones that are believed to be of smugglers.

 At Snargate in the 18th and early 19th centuries, a section of the north aisle was sealed off by a partition and this was frequently used as a hiding place.
 Also in Snargate, there is a painted galleon opposite one of the doors which, it is said, told the smugglers that the church was a safe hiding place.
+At New Romney, the ruined church of Hope All Saints was a smugglers' meeting point.

 The smugglers of the old days were a sad and sorry lot.
 Their crimes were despicable and horrific, yet they thought they were justified, as they were helping to support the community.
 They thought themselves higher in status than, say, the pirate or highwayman, who worked for their own gain whereas the smuggler pitted his wits and courage against the law.
 For them, smuggling was the people versus the law.